gianca1992/url-shortener-fastAPI/README.md

 This pyhon app uses FastAPI, Uvicorn as web Server and SQL Alchemy as DB to implement a local url shortener.

-The python code was grabbed from [here](https://github.com/realpython/materials/tree/master/fastapi-url-shortener/source_code_final/shortener_app)
+The python code was grabbed from [here](https://github.com/realpython/materials/tree/master/fastapi-url-shortener/source_code_final/shortener_app).
+You will find a detailed description of the code and API [here](https://realpython.com/build-a-python-url-shortener-with-fastapi/).

 I have written a Dockerfile and made it available in this repo along with the python code, with a main.tf file and with a pull-run-shortener.sh script.
 I will show a step-by step guide to dockerise the app and to deploy it on AWS using Terraform.